 District Energy Master Plan Phase 1

-The Facilities Services department and the Office for Sustainability of Sheridan College have begun construction on Phase One of its new district heating and cooling system at the Trafalgar campus.
+The Facilities Services Department and the Office for Sustainability of Sheridan College have begun construction on Phase One of its new district heating and cooling system at the Trafalgar campus.

 There are currently six boiler plants, spread across the campus that provides heat to each building on campus.
 This configuration leads to inefficient distribution of heating and cooling.
-Boilers and chillers that are too large relative to the loads they serve turn on for a moment then off again, wasting energy in the process.
+Boilers and chillers that are too large relative to the loads they serve to turn on for a moment then off again, wasting energy in the process.

 The ultimate goal of the project is to move beyond these wasteful and outdated energy practices, by introducing a new system that will centralize all of the college’s mechanical equipment into one location.

 “The proposed solution to this problem is to provide all of the heating for the entire campus from one location in the basement of C wing through a new central plant,” Facilities Project Manager Katherine Rinas said.
 “This new plant will also be using combined heating and power technology, or CHP.”